 Insolvencies in Scotland fell last month far faster than for the rest of the UK in a boost ahead of tomorrow’s independence referendum.
 But figures compiled by the Exaro Insolvency Index show that the drop came after a poor year for company failures in Scotland.
 Insolvencies have risen sharply in Scotland this year so far, but have fallen slightly in the rest of the UK.

 Business / DEFENCE

+Italian prosecutors have agreed a ‘plea bargain’ with a middleman who they accused of bribing Indian officials to help Britain secure a huge helicopter contract.
 Pressure on AgustaWestland, the British helicopter maker, over the corruption allegations has increased as an Italian judge approved the plea bargain.
 Ministers in Britain also face even more questions over the affair.